mpapenbr/spring-security-demo/README.md

 # spring-security-demo
-Tests and showcases around spring security
+Tests and showcases around spring security.
+Some ideas/methods are adapted from [here][1]

 About the test-packages:
 - service